realerickim/travel-company/README.md

 # travel-company
 A sample landing page for the fictional Eric's Travel Company.
+Can be accessed online at https://realerickim.github.io/travel-company/.